 This week I attended my second ever preschool graduation.
 The first one was just a few weeks prior, for my goddaughter.
 This time around, I was asked to cheer the program.
 Initially, when I agreed to cheer, I was under the impression that it was a Primary School graduation since it was being hosted at a Primary school, so I tailored what I was going to say to that age group.
 It wasn’t until two days before the graduation was set, was I informed that no, it was for Preschoolers.
 What on God’s earth (and in heaven) was I going to say to a bunch of four and five-year-old children?
 My mind went blank and I turned to the internet for advice with little help.
 There was no turning back because I had already committed to it.
 How can I possibly back out of it now after saying yes to my aunt and former Preschool teacher who were both teachers at the same school?

 I arrived way ahead of schedule with my mind still blank, reviewing the programme line up.
 Boy, things have surely changed, there was no such thing as graduating from preschool but apparently, that is now a thing.
-Bless those preschool teacher’s hearts for getting those little ones to sitting still (at least partially) for over an hour.
+Bless those preschool teacher’s hearts for getting those little ones to sit still (at least partially) for over an hour.
 I swear teachers, and in particular preschool teachers, were born with a gift to deal with those little ones.
 It takes a special kind of person and patience to handle them.

 Anyhoo, the guest speaker gave some invaluable information to the parents.
 I was so blown away by the tips, that I wrote them down (yes I took notes during the speech.)